 Past winners of the celebrity race include actors Gene Hackman ("Unforgiven"), Stephen Baldwin ("The Usual Suspects"), Lorenzo Lamas, singer Donny Osmond, Olympic champion Bruce Jenner, and TV's Rick Schroder ("NYPD Blue"), Jason Bateman ("Family Ties"), rocker Ted Nugent, actor James Brolin ("Hotel") and Alfonso Ribeiro (who played Carlton on "Fresh Prince of Bel-Air").

-This year's eclectic group of celeb drivers will include Robert Patrick (star of "Terminator 2", who now plays ‘Agent Cabe Gallow’ on CBS’s “Scorpion”), Alfonso Ribeiro ('Carlton Banks' on "The Fresh Prince of Bel-Air" and who won "Dancing with the Stars"), Mekhi Phifer (who played ‘Dr. Greg Pratt’ “ER”, and is now in the “Divergent” sequel, “Insurgent”), Mark McGrath, (lead singer of the alt band Sugar Ray), John Rzeznik (lead singer of the Goo Goo Dolls), Edy Ganem, who plays ‘Valentina Diaz’ on “Devious Maids”), James Maslow (who played 'James Diamond' in “Big Time Rush”, and appeared on “Dancing With The Stars”), Nathan Kress (who played 'Freddie Benson' in Nickelodeon’s “iCarly”), Joshua Morrow (who plays ‘Nicolas Newman’ on “The Young and The Restless”), Mexican telenova star Raul Mendez, model & TV hostess Donna Feldman, Steve Mason, ESPN Radio host of “The Mason & Ireland Show”, and Willie Gault, NFL wide receiver for the Chicago Bears and the L.A.
+That year's eclectic group of celeb drivers included Robert Patrick (star of "Terminator 2", who now plays ‘Agent Cabe Gallow’ on CBS’s “Scorpion”), Alfonso Ribeiro ('Carlton Banks' on "The Fresh Prince of Bel-Air" and who won "Dancing with the Stars"), Mekhi Phifer (who played ‘Dr. Greg Pratt’ “ER”, and is now in the “Divergent” sequel, “Insurgent”), Mark McGrath, (lead singer of the alt band Sugar Ray), John Rzeznik (lead singer of the Goo Goo Dolls), Edy Ganem, who plays ‘Valentina Diaz’ on “Devious Maids”), James Maslow (who played 'James Diamond' in “Big Time Rush”, and appeared on “Dancing With The Stars”), Nathan Kress (who played 'Freddie Benson' in Nickelodeon’s “iCarly”), Joshua Morrow (who plays ‘Nicolas Newman’ on “The Young and The Restless”), Mexican telenova star Raul Mendez, model & TV hostess Donna Feldman, Steve Mason, ESPN Radio host of “The Mason & Ireland Show”, and Willie Gault, NFL wide receiver for the Chicago Bears and the L.A.
 Raiders.

 They divide the entrants to the race